spotify/semantic-metrics/README.md

 You will be prompted for the release version and the next development version.
 On success, follow with:

 ``mvn -P release release:perform``

+When you have finished these steps, please "Draft a new release" in Github and list the included PRs (aside from changes to documentation).